 HOW TO BRING IT

-Bring only one piece of checked luggage on the plane – duffel bags or backpacks for travel and storage work best
+Bring only one piece of checked luggage on the plane – duffel bags or backpacks for travel and storage work best - Check your airline’s website prior to departure to confirm checked luggage allowances.
+We ask that your bag be no longer than 30 inches (76.2 cm) to ensure that all group member’s bags fit on the bus.

 Bring a daypack (20-30L – large enough for INTERNAL STORAGE of lunch, raincoat, sweater, hat & gloves with an external pocket for a water bottle)